Roadlion/portfolio-optimizer/README.md

 I’ll be honest — part of the reason I’m doing this is because I want a GitHub page that looks more impressive than my ex’s and her new boyfriend’s.
 Petty?
 Maybe.
 Effective fuel?
 Absolutely.

 I have an inferiority complex, but I’m turning it into a fire that drives me to build, learn, and outgrow who I used to be.

+Also it'd be pretty cool to be a giga-chad who knows how code, engineer, fight, play instruments, draw, etc. A true renaissance man.
+Maybe I'm just a high functioning autist (which is most likely the case).

 ---